superpermutators/superperm/FastDCMTest/README.md

 In this case, only a GPU whose device name starts with "AMD Radeon" will be selected.
 You don't need to specify the full device name, just enough to distinguish between the different ones on your system.

+If your system has multiple GPUs with **identical names**, you can use the `gpuDeviceNumber` option, to specify the number of the device in the list the program produces, e.g.:

+`.\FastDCMTest gpuDeviceNumber 2`

 If you have multiple GPUs and you wish to test the performance when they are used simultaneously, you can run multiple instances of the program and choose different GPUs for each instance.